 Albuquerque at Second Street and Roma Avenue (EPA, 2001).
-Underground storage tanks were removed from the area of the former properties in 1989.

-The Record of Decision (ROD) for the FAP Superfund site selected the pump-and-treat method to remediate contaminated groundwater, established groundwater use restrictions, and required groundwater monitoring (EPA, 2001).
+Underground storage tanks were to remediate contaminated groundwater, established groundwater use restrictions, and required groundwater monitoring (EPA, 2001).
 In 2007, the ROD was modified to include MNA for the groundwater contamination, extending the timeframe for site cleanup by a couple of decades.
-In 2017, the ROD was amended to formally establish MNA as the final remedy for the site, following approximately twelve years of groundwater extraction and treatment (ARS, 2017).
-In addition, regulatory oversight was transferred from the EPA Region 6 office to the NMED Superfund Oversight Section.
+In approximately twelve years of groundwater extraction and treatment (ARS, 2017).
+In addition, regulatory oversight was transferred from the EPA Region 6 office to the NMED Superfund